BMark96/task-tracker/QUICKSTART.md

 Stop it with **Ctrl+C** in the terminal.

+Prefer a Finder double-click instead of the terminal? `cp run.sh run.command` and double-click that.

 ## Use it

 1. **Add a project** — type a name, click **Add project**.
 It opens that project's board.